 The 83 cartes held at the NLA are not the only extant cartes of their type originally taken by Thomas and John Nevin.
 More than 300 originals and copies survive in public and private collections, e.g. the Archives Office of Tasmania, the Tasmanian Museum and Art Gallery, the Queen Victoria Museum and Art Gallery, the State Library of Tasmania, the Penitentiary Chapel Historic Site, and the Mitchell Library, NSW, and several bear Nevin’s Royal Arms stamp.
 Included amongst these examples held at the NLA are government archival estrays from the Gunson Collection, donated in the 1960s.
 The majority held in all public collections, with the exception of the eleven prisoner cartes at the Mitchell Library NSW, were extensively copied from the QVMAG collection in 1958, 1977, 1982, 1985, 1982, 1987, and 1991, and circulated to other State and national collections, originals included in some instances.

 Frazer Crawford in South Australia, and Charles Nettleton in Victoria, took photographs of prisoners earlier than 1870.
 Tasmania followed in the early 1870s.

 See these RELATED POSTS:

 For more information on the convict Sutherland (centre left), who was executed in 1883:

-For more information of the convict John Appleby (top right) per the Candahar 1842 who was one of the first to be photographed by Nevin at the Supreme Court Hobart July sitting, 1871, see these articles:
+For more information of the convict John Appleby (top right) per the Candahar 1842 who was one of the first to be photographed by Nevin at the Supreme Court Hobart July sitting, see below.